 - B.S. in Computer Science at University of Illinois at Urbana-Champaign, 1998

 Apu Kapadia is interested in topics related to computer security and privacy.
-He is particularly interested in accountable anonymity; pervasive, mobile, and wearable computing; human factors; crowdsourcing; and peer-to-peer networks.
+He is particularly interested in usable security and HCI; pervasive computing in the context of cameras, wearables, and IoT; and accountable anonymity.
 For his work on accountable anonymity, two of his papers were named as 'Runners-up for PET Award 2009: Outstanding Research in Privacy Enhancing Technologies'.
+His work on privacy in the context of wearable cameras received an Honorable Mention Award at ACM CHI 2016.
 His work on usable privacy controls was given the 'Honorable Mention Award (Runner-up for Best Paper)' at the Conference on Pervasive Computing, 2007.

-Apu Kapadia has received five NSF grants, including the NSF CAREER award in 2013, and a Google Research Award in 2014.
+Apu Kapadia has received eight NSF grants, including an NSF CAREER award in 2013, and two Google Research Awards in 2014 and 2020.
 He was also a recipient of the Indiana University Trustees Teaching Award in 2013 and a Distinguished Alumni Educator Award from the Department of Computer Science at the University of Illinois at Urbana-Champaign in 2015.
-For the period 2015–2016, he is Program Co-Chair of the Privacy Enhancing Technologies Symposium (PETS) and Co-Editor-in-Chief of the associated journal Proceedings on Privacy Enhancing Technologies (PoPETs).
+For the years 2015 and 2016, he was Program Co-Chair of the Privacy Enhancing Technologies Symposium (PETS) and Co-Editor-in-Chief of the associated journal Proceedings on Privacy Enhancing Technologies (PoPETs).